IKEA effect: Animals

 The IKEA effect has also been observed in animals, such as rats and starlings, which prefer to obtain food from sources that required effort on their part (Kacelnik & Marsh, 2002; Lawrence & Festinger, 1962).

 Business

 Tervooren has advised business owners that they "can reap massive rewards by putting the IKEA effect to work for your customers.
 Whenever you can, let them customize the products and services you offer to fit their needs.
 Make them feel like their own creativity and effort went into getting what they need from you.
 They'll pay more for it."

-A Forbes 2012 article counseled marketers that "if your customers put your product together, they'll like it more" but added that "an assembly process that is clear and free of frustration is essential."

-Computer app designers have been advised to take advantage of the IKEA effect by providing "sample data, pre-filled defaults, and editable templates to help make your app feel animated with content and connections, and alive to users.
-Then use email triggers, prompts, and guidance to get people to interact with that content — even if it's just to move a card around on a board or reply to an email.
-This helps to lower the fear and frustration of dealing with a new product while increasing capabilities."
-The manufacturers of such computer products as Wistia, Basecamp, and iDoneThis have been guided by the IKEA effect in introducing them to the public.

 Consumers

 Norton and his colleagues warned that the IKEA effect could lead people to overvalue their own belongings when offering them for sale.
 For example, "people may see the improvements they have made to their homes—such as the brick walkways they laid by hand—as increasing the value of the house far more than buyers, who see only a shoddily-built walkway."

 On the other hand, a 2012 article in Psychology Today suggested that "if you're having a hard time deciding between buying something pre-built or putting it together yourself, the extra work that might not seem worth it now might very well put a smile on your face when it's all done.
 Saving yourself the labor could just cost you some happiness."